If you’ve decided to use WordPress to power your website, you’ll likely need some help staying on top of everything. Picture the scene:

 Limitations clients feel with getting WordPress help

 As a WordPress site manager, you might feel your options are pretty limited when it comes to resolving WordPress problems.
-As we mentioned earlier, WordPress.org is free, open-source software, which means there isn’t dedicated support available from the developers.
+As we mentioned earlier, WordPress.org is free, open-source software, so there isn’t dedicated support from the developers.
 But that doesn’t mean there isn’t any support available for when you need WordPress help.

 Five options for getting WordPress help

-Here, we’ll lay out the different options available to you for getting WordPress help for your website or online store.
+Here, we’ll lay out the options available for getting WordPress help for your website or online store.

 Valet provides professional WordPress website management, consultation, and development services.
-It’s the go-to solution for business owners that need WordPress help regularly (or from time to time) to manage the technical side of running a website.
+It’s the go-to solution for business owners needing WordPress help regularly (or occasionally) to manage the technical side of running a website.